roxgib/anki-smarter-study-ahead/README.md

 "max_cards": this is the maximum number of cards that will be chosen for each filtered deck.
 Once you've studied them, creating a new filtered deck may find new cards to study ahead.
 Set this to a high number if you just want all the eligible cards to appear the first time around.

 "max_multiple": This is the maximum ratio between how far ahead a card is and its interval.
 The default is 10.
 This means if a card is due tomorrow, it must have an interval of at least 10 days to be eligible to be studied ahead.
 If it's due in 2 days, it must have an interval of at least 20 days, and so on.
-Changing the number of 5 would mean that tomorrow's cards would be chosen if they have an interval of at least 5, cards due in 2 days must have an interval of at least 10 days, and so on.
+Changing the number to 5 would mean that tomorrow's cards would be chosen if they have an interval of at least 5 days, cards due in 2 days must have an interval of at least 10 days, and so on.
 Don't set this value too low - the point of this add-on is to choose the cards for which studying ahead will have the least impact.
 For mature decks, most cards should be eligible with this settings left on its default value of 10, so you probably don't need to change this setting.

 ## Bugs, problems, feature requests
-Please posts these to the GitHub issue tracker - don't leave them in a review on the Anki site or a Reddit comment etc because I might not see it.
+Please posts these to the <a href=https://github.com/roxgib/anki-smarter-study-ahead/issues>GitHub issue tracker</a> - don't leave them in a review on the Anki site or a Reddit comment etc because I might not see it.

 ## FAQ
 **Does this mess with the scheduling algorythm?**